po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Evr_Git-Pull-Request/README.md

 * Once you have successfully opened your pull request, look for and click on the "Files changed" tab, and it should take you to a page that is similar to the image below.
 Once you are on this page, you are able to view all of the changes that have been made.
 You can make comments on these changes by clicking on the `+` signthat appears when the mouse hovers over the code.

 * This page is also where you can begin a review of the changes.
-Click on the green button, labeled, "Review changes" on the right.
+Click on the green button, labeled, "Review changes" on the right, as shown by the following image:

   ![Files changed tab shows the changes that have been made to the files on this branch and the "Review changes" button.](images/10-files-changed-review-button.png)